james5101/katacoda-scenarios/3musketeers/3musketeers-intro/step3.md

 ```

 ## Task
-Next up, we have to update our Makefile receipe to call docker-compose instead of docker.
-Open up the Makefile and update the receipe to the following:
+Next up, we have to update our Makefile recipe to call docker-compose instead of docker.
+Open up the Makefile and update the recipe to the following:
 ```
 echo:
 	docker-compose run --rm alpine echo 'Hello, World!'